New polling locations open in Jefferson Parish as early voting begins

 “Lately it has been, it’s so much more convenient and you avoid the crowds.
 I have more time to think.
 It makes a difference,” says registered voter Mary Burd.

 The Jefferson Parish Registrar of Voters has noticed early voting turnout climbing.
-That’s why now they’re adding more locations.
+That’s why now it’s adding more locations.

 “Early voting has grown dramatically.
 You know people want to vote early rather than on election day.
 It’ll take time and at the two new locations the number of voters will grow each day as they become familiar with it,” says DiMarco.